JacobTutt/Galactic_Evol_Clustering/README.md

-# (WIP Title): **Unveiling the Milky Way’s Formation History: A Comparison of APOGEE and GALAH in Resolving Chemo-Dynamical Substructure**
+# **Unveiling the Milky Way’s Formation History: A Comparison of APOGEE and GALAH in Resolving Chemo-Dynamical Substructure**

 ## Author: Jacob Tutt, Department of Physics, University of Cambridge
 ### Supervisor: Dr GyuChul Myeong, Institute of Astronomy, University of Cambridge